 A. How would you make a positive contribution to the Senate Page Program?

 B. The Senate’s institutional competencies are integrity, respect and service.
 How have you demonstrated the following institutional competencies in your recent past?

 Integrity: Ability to perform work ethically, honestly and impartially, in compliance with relevant laws, rules and procedures, and in the best tradition of the Senate, in order to maintain public trust.
 Integrity applies to both individuals and activities of the Senate Administration (e.g. decision-making, communications).

-Respect: The demonstration of consideration in all circumstances when dealing with parliamentarians, staff, partners and the general public, treating everyone with dignity, fairness and courtesy.
+Respect: The demonstration of consideration in all circumstances when dealing with parliamentarians, or staff, or partners or the general public, treating everyone with dignity, fairness and courtesy.
 Respect requires faithful compliance with relevant laws and with Senate rules, practices, and traditions.

-Service: The provision of non-partisan assistance or service with competence, efficiency, and objectivity in response to the needs of parliamentarians, staff, partners, and the general public.
+Service: The provision of non-partisan assistance or service with competence, efficiency, and objectivity in response to the needs of parliamentarians, or staff, or partners, or the general public.

 It is important for Senate pages to demonstrate these competencies, and to render their services in a non-partisan, neutral, and impartial manner.

 - Please submit a curriculum vitae that includes your education, extracurricular and volunteer activities and your interests and employment.